eMagicOne Store Manager for WooCommerce <= 1.2.5 - Unauthenticated Arbitrary File Delete

 CVE-2025-4603

-) and a session key system.
+The eMagicOne Store Manager for WooCommerce plugin exposes a remote management protocol endpoint (?connector=bridge) that allows file deletion operations on the server.
+The authentication mechanism relies on a default credential pair (login=1, password=1) and a session key system.
 If the default credentials are not changed, an attacker can trivially authenticate, obtain a session key, and delete arbitrary files from the WordPress root or any accessible directory.

 Reproduction

-A POC CVE-2025-4603.py is provided to demonstrate an attacker deleting wp-config.php
+A POC CVE-2025-4603.py is provided to demonstrate an attacker deleting wp-config.php.

 python3 CVE-2025-4603.py https://lab1.hacker --file wp-config.php